raul23/energy/quotes.rst

 * "You should call it entropy, because nobody knows what entropy really is"

   * Attributed to John von Neumann who allegedly suggested to Claude Shannon what to call his famous measure [EntropyNeumann]_
-  * However, in an interview conducted by Robert Price, 28 July 1982, Claude Shannon said that he doesn't think that John von Neumann suggested the word "entropy" to him [EntropyShannon]_.
+  * However, in an interview conducted by Robert Price, 28 July 1982, Claude Shannon said that he is quite sure that John von Neumann didn't suggest the word "entropy" to him [EntropyShannon]_.

 Quotes about thermodynamics
 ===========================